dojot/docs/source/faq/faq.rst

 could be integrated with dojot:

   - **Retrieving historical data**: you might want to periodically read all historical data related to a device.
-This can be done by using *history* API
+This can be done by using the *history* API
-  - **Retrieving real time data**: you might want to in real time read data related to a device.
+  - **Retrieving real time data**: you might want to read device-related real time data.
     This can be done by using *kafka-ws*, a *websocket* based implementation.
     To better understand how to use *kafka-ws* check :ref:`Kafka-WS Internal`.
-  - **Using flowbroker to pre-process data**: They can help process and transform data so that they can be properly sent to your application via HTTP request, or stored in a virtual device (which can be used to generate notifications as previously described).
+  - **Using flowbroker to pre-process data**: for more flexible ways of data manipulation, you can use flows.
+    They can process/transform data so they can be properly sent to your application via HTTP request, or stored in a virtual device (which can be used to generate notifications as previously described).